maxpetul/C3X/README.txt

  - Resources beyond the first 32 share access records in cities not on the main trade network (called the "phantom resource bug")
  - Air units lose a turn after being set to intercept
- - Cached building maintenance amounts not updated when buildings are obsoleted Engine extensions:
+ - Cached building maintenance amounts not updated when buildings are obsoleted
+ - Barbarian long-range search for targets is limited to tiles directly NW or SE Engine extensions:
  - Adjustable minimum city distance
  - Option to limit railroad movement